Learn how to make your love last the distance with these simple yet effective tips for couples sharing a long-distance

-It could mean sending a few coy, sexy photos – just be careful with your privacy (remember what happened to Jennifer Lawrence!).
-It could also mean getting more intimate over Skype – it all depends on your boundaries and what you feel comfortable with.
-Even if you only chat once a week, seeing your partner’s face can make all the difference, and if you want to take things further, the choice is yours.
+This could mean getting a little more intimate over Skype or sending a few coy, sexy photos.
+Just be careful with your privacy – remember what happened to Jennifer Lawrence!
+It all depends on your boundaries and what you feel comfortable with.
+However, even if you only chat once a week, seeing your partner’s face can make all the difference.
+And if you want to take things further – well, then the choice is yours.

 Create a shared activity – and do it apart